How a file becomes a signed root.

 Seal manifest

 Every seal, web or CLI, produces a JSON manifest with the fields below.
 Anything new verifiers need to reproduce the root is in the manifest itself, so the format is self-describing.
+Every manifest carries a seal_mode field that tells verifiers which signing layout to use.

 {

-"seal_mode": "merkle-blake3-64k-v1",
+"seal_mode": "merkle-blake3-64k-v2",

 "chunk_size_bytes": 65536,